jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

 and was the default sorting approach in Unix, C, and Java for some time.
 It has been replaced by fancier sorts with better real-world runtimes, but remains very effective in practice.
-The idea behind its implementation is to choose a “pivot” element from the collection at random, and push everything less than the pivot to its left, and everything greater than the pivot to its right.
+The idea behind its implementation is to choose a "pivot" element from the collection at random, and push everything less than the pivot to its left, and everything greater than the pivot to its right.
 Then, simply recurse on the left and right sub-collections